brikis98/yevgeniy-brikman-homepage/_posts/2014-04-09-six-programming-paradigms-that-will.md

-support concurrency by default, but uses a permissions model, as described in [this paper](http://www.cs.cmu.edu/~aldrich/papers/onward2009-concurrency.pdf), to setup control flow.
+support concurrency by default, but uses a permissions model, as described in [this paper](http://www.cs.cmu.edu/~aldrich/papers/onward2009-concurrency.pdf), to set up control flow.
 Plaid also explores other interesting concepts, such as [Typestate-Oriented Programming](http://www.cs.cmu.edu/~aldrich/papers/onward2009-state.pdf), where state changes become a first class citizen of the language: you define